The 10 Best Beach Carts

 The first order of business when considering a beach cart is knowing how much gear you'll need it to hold.
 Different carts offer different weight capacities), and they offer different storage options, as well.

-The final order of business is whether a beach cart is collapsible.
+The second order of business when considering a beach cart is the wheels.

 Packing too much cargo can result in a cart plowing sand, or its wheels sinking low into the ground.
 In addition to the amount of gear, you'll want to consider what type of gear you'd like a beach cart to hold.
 Certain carts come fully equipped with metal straps and racks, while others aim to be intentionally scaled down for more portability.